sana-ajani/theCatSaidNo_GHUniverse/README.md

 1. Inside the App Service extension, right click on the name of your app service and choose "Open in Portal".

 1. From the Overview page, click on "Get publish profile".
 A publish profile is a kind of deployment credential, useful when you don't own the Azure subscription.
-Open the downloaded settings file in VS Code and copy the contents of the file.

    ![](assets/images/get-publish-profile.png)

+1. Open the downloaded settings file in VS Code and copy the contents of the file.

 1. We will now add the publish profile as a secret associated with this repo.
 On the GitHub repository, click on the "Settings" tab.

    ![](assets/images/github-settings.png)

 1. Go to "Secrets".
-Create a new secret called "WebApp_PublishProfile" and paste the contents from the settings file.
+Create a new secret and call it "{yourname}_LAB" and paste the contents from the settings file.

    ![](assets/images/create-secret.png)

-1. Now click on "Actions" in the top bar and create a new workflow.
+1. Now click on "Actions" in the top bar.
+Under the "Popular continuous integration workflows" section, click on the "Workflows for Python, Maven, Docker, and more" button to open up more templates.

    ![](assets/images/new-action.png)